Stephen Merchant

 Stephen James Merchant (born 24 November 1974) is an English comedian, writer, director, and actor.
 He was the co-writer and co-director of the British TV comedy series The Office (2001–2003), and co-writer, co-director, and co-star of both Extras (2005–2007) and Life's Too Short (2011–2013) alongside Ricky Gervais.
 With Gervais and Karl Pilkington, he hosted The Ricky Gervais Show in its radio, podcast, audiobook, and television formats; the radio version won a bronze Sony Award.
-He also provided the voice of the robotic "Intelligence Dampening Sphere" Wheatley in the video games Portal 2 (2011) and LEGO Dimensions (2015).
+He also provided the voice of the robotic Wheatley in the video games Portal 2 (2011) and Lego Dimensions (2015).
 Merchant co-developed the Sky One travel documentary series An Idiot Abroad (2010–2012) and co-created Lip Sync Battle (2015–2019).

 Merchant has performed as a stand-up comedian, which led to him writing and starring in the HBO series Hello Ladies (2013–2014), based on his stand-up material.
 He starred in his first play, Richard Bean's The Mentalists, at London's Wyndham's Theatre in 2015.
 He wrote and directed the film Fighting with My Family in 2019, and starred in, co-wrote, co-produced, and co-directed the comedy crime series The Outlaws (2021–2024).
 He also appeared as the mutant Caliban in the superhero film Logan (2017), a Nazi Gestapo leader in the comedy-drama film Jojo Rabbit (2019), and as the serial killer Stephen Port in the 2022 television drama Four Lives.

 Merchant has received numerous accolades, including a Peabody Award, two Golden Globe Awards, three BAFTA Awards, a Primetime Emmy Award, four British Comedy Awards, and the Rose d'Or.